hadronzoo/theme-changer/README.md

 ======================================

-Given a location and day/night color themes, this file provides a `change-theme` function that switches to the appropriate color theme at sunrise and sunset.
+Given a location and day/night color themes, this file provides a `change-theme` function that selects the appropriate theme based on whether it is day or night.
+It will continue to change themes at sunrise and sunset.
 To install:

 Set the location: